tmatic-trading/crypto-platform/README.md

 * COMMISS - funding amount or commission for completing a transaction, expressed in the currency of the instrument, and is calculated in accordance with the documentation of the exchange for each instrument.
 A negative value means a rebate.
 * TTIME - transaction time received from the exchange.
 * DAT - time the current row was written into the database.
 * CLORDID - unique order identifier assigned by Tmatic corresponding to the "clOrdID" field, which the exchange registers as an additional parameter when sending an order.
 For example, clOrdID = "1109594183.myBot" where 1109594183 is a unique order number assigned by Tmatic, "myBot" after the dot is the bot name (EMI).
-When writing "clOrdID" to the SQLite "coins" table it is split and in this case "myBot" is written to the EMI column and 1109594183 is written to the CLORDID column.
+When writing "clOrdID" to the SQLite `real_trade` (`test_trade`) table it is split and in this case "myBot" is written to the EMI column and 1109594183 is written to the CLORDID column.
 An order can be executed in parts, and by receiving information from the exchange using "clOrdID" you can understand which order is being executed and which bot placed it.
 The "clOrdID" field can be 0.
 This means that it was funding or the order was made from outside this platform where "clOrdID" was not used.
 If the exchange closes an open position after the instrument expires, in this case the REFER field takes the value "Delivery".
 * MARKET - name of the exchange.
 * ACCOUNT - user's exchange account number.

-Explanations for the columns of the SQLite "robots" table:
+Explanations for the columns of the SQLite `robots` table:
 * EMI - bot identity name.
 * SORT - allows you to do your own sorting when reading from the database.
 * DAT - time the current row was written to the database.
 * TIMEFR - timeframe that the bot uses.
 Possible values at the moment: "1min", "5min", "1h".
 * STATE - Possible values: "Suspended" or "Active".
 * UPDATED - update time for bot parameters or strategy.py file.

+Columns of the `expired` table:
+* ID - row number in the database.
+* SYMBOL - almost the same as TICKER, with exception of the spot category, where SYMBOL looks like "instrument baseCoin / instrument quoteCoin", example "BTC/USDT".
+* MARKET - name of the exchange.
+* CURRENCY - currency of a transaction or funding.
+* TICKER - instrument symbol as presented in the exchange API.
+* CATEGORY - instrument category.
+Possible values ​​depend on the specific exchange.
+* MYMULTIPLIER - *for Bitmex only*.
+Converts quantity when displayed on screen.
+For other exchanges it is equal to 1.
+* MULTIPLIER - *for Bitmex only*.
+How much is one contract worth.
+You can see this information under the Bitmex Contract Specifications for each instrument.
+For other exchanges it is equal to 1.
+* TICKSIZE - the step to increase/reduce order price.
+* PRICE_PRECISION - based on the `tickSize` of the instrument.
+Used to round prices ​when displayed on the screen.
+* MINORDERQTY - minimum order quantity or lotsize.
+* QTYSTEP - the step to increase/reduce order quantity.
+Also called LotSize.
+* PRECISION - based on the ``lotSize`` of the instrument.
+Used to round volumes ​​when displayed on the screen.
+* EXPIRE - expiration time.
+* BASECOIN - base coin.
+* QUOTECOIN - quote coin.
+* VALUEOFONECONTRACT - *for Bitmex only*.
+Used when calculating trade value.
+For other exchanges it is equal to 1.
+* TAKERFEE - taker's commission for instrument.
+* MAKERFEE - maker's commission for instrument.
+* DAT - time the current row was written into the database.

 ## Launch the program